 This week, I’m off on an annual shopping day with my Mum.
 We’ll drive to Liverpool and explore the department stores and pick out gifts together.
 It’s as much about the tradition as the shopping – it’s just a vital part of our family Christmas!

 So there you have it.
 I might not be feeling 100 percent festive yet (maybe I need to wait until my Christmas Eve glass of Baileys?) but I’m definitely feeling a lot closer.
-And if you’re not feeling the festive spirit, I think it’s important you know that it’s TOTALLY okay and normal.
+And if you’re wondering how to feel more festive, or you’re just not feeling that Christmas spirit right now, I think it’s important you know that it’s TOTALLY okay and normal.